aws-samples/sample-qwen-on-aws/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+## Qwen on AWS examples

+Welcome to the repository hosting example use of Qwen models on AWS!
+Open a PR if you would like to contribute! :twisted_rightwards_arrows:

 ## Security